 Moreover, ST has 10% more carrying capacity than the light truck (LT) wheels.
 The ST tires have stiff sidewalls for controlled swaying and better stability.

-Since carrying heavy loads generates a substantial tire heat, the shallow groove design in special trailer wheels helps these tires remain cool and improves fuel economy.
+Since carrying heavy loads generates substantial tire heat, the shallow groove design in special trailer wheels helps these tires remain cool and improves fuel economy.

 Contrastingly non-trailer wheels have deeper grooves and ample voids.
 These tires often have jagged and non-continuous ribs.

-How Wheel Alignment Benefits You?
+How Does Wheel Alignment Benefit You?

 To obtain maximum benefit, always check your trailer’s four wheels for alignment.
 Several benefits of wheel alignment are as follows: